fliqa-io/interledger/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/fliqa-io/interledger.svg)](https://github.com/fliqa-io/interledger/stargazers)

 A Java client library for Fliqa specific use-cases for the [Interledger Open Payments](https://openpayments.guide/) protocol, providing secure and efficient payment facilitation capabilities.

-## Features

-- **🔐 Cryptographic Security**: Ed25519 signature-based request authentication
-- **🏦 Payment Facilitation**: Complete 7-step Interledger payment workflow
-- **⚡ High Performance**: Built on Java 11+ HTTP client with connection pooling
-- **🛡️ Comprehensive Error Handling**: Detailed exception handling with HTTP status codes
-- **📝 Extensive Documentation**: JavaDoc documentation for all public APIs
-- **🧪 Well Tested**: Comprehensive unit and integration test coverage

 ## Quick Start

+## Scope and Coverage

+This client library implements the **some but not all Interledger Open Payments workflows** needed for payment facilitation, with a focus on production-ready, secure payment processing.
+The implementation covers:

+- ✅ **Payment Pointer Discovery** - Wallet information retrieval
+- ✅ **Grant Management** - Access token and permission handling
+- ✅ **Payment Processing** - Complete 7-step payment workflow
+- ✅ **Quote Generation** - Transaction cost calculation
+- ✅ **Cryptographic Security** - Ed25519 request signing
+- ✅ **Error Handling** - Comprehensive exception management

+### Expanding Coverage

+We welcome contributions to expand the client's capabilities!
+If you need additional Interledger protocol features:

+1. **Check existing issues** for planned enhancements
+2. **Open a feature request** to discuss your needs
+3. **Submit a pull request** with your implementation
+4. **See our [Contributing Guide](#contributing)** for development guidelines

+The current implementation provides a solid foundation that can be extended to support additional Interledger use cases.

 ### Dependencies